Shadow Traditional Chinese Medicine practitioners and work with health professionals in urban and rural communities.

 Learn Traditional Chinese Medicine (TCM) philosophies and obtain a certificate from Yunnan Provincial Chinese Medicine Hospital.

 In lectures, you’ll learn the history of TCM and its philosophical foundation in Daoism; the concepts of yin and yang, the organs, and the meridians; and the basic underpinnings of many Eastern philosophies.
 You’ll study the pharmacopoeia of TCM herbal medicine.
 You’ll visit parks and gardens with a botanist to learn about healing plants and herbs, explore the hospital’s TCM pharmacy, and see a demonstration of medicine making.
 At the end of the summer, you’ll have a Traditional Chinese Medicine Course Completion certificate from Yunnan Provincial Chinese Medicine Hospital.

 You will observe medical professionals performing techniques such as acupuncture, moxibustion, cupping, Qigong, medicinal food, tea, foot massage, hot spring therapy, music therapy, and the Five Animal Movements and then, under their guidance, practice these techniques yourself.

 You’ll travel to the Daoist mountain Weibaoshan, the ancient city of Dali, the town Shaxi on the ancient Tea and Horse Caravan Route, Lijiang World Heritage site, and Zhongdian Tibetan area.
-In these locations, you'll learn about the vast differences in daily life, medical care, and medical practices in urban versus rural settings.
+In these locations, you'll learn about the unique qualities of indigenous ethnic minority healing systems, including Bai traditional herbal medicine, Naxi Dongba shamanism, and Tibetan medicine as well as the vast differences in daily life, medical care, and medical practices in urban versus rural settings.

 Earn two Chinese language credits.